 ELSS comes with a dual tax benefit.
-While all equity-oriented schemes enjoy a tax rate of 10% on the long-term capital gains exceeding one lakh, ELSS also allow you to deduce your taxable income against the investments.
+While all equity-oriented schemes enjoy a tax rate of 10% on the long-term capital gains exceeding one lakh, ELSS also allows you to deduct your taxable income against the investments.

 You have the option of investing in different types of ELSSs based on your preferences and requirements:

 You can choose to receive regular dividends accrued from the sum invested.
-As your investment earns returns, which you can receive as monthly payments
+As your investment earns returns, you can receive said returns as monthly payments

 The money generated from the initial investment can be invested in more equities, and you can avail the compounded benefits at the end of the maturity period.

-You can start investing in this type of fund with as little as Rs.1000 if you take the SIP route.
+You can start investing in this type of fund with as little as Rs.500, if you opt for an SIP.
 There is no maximum limit to the amount you can invest, but, you can avail deductions on your taxable income only up to 1.5 lakhs in a year.

-Compared to other tax-saving investments under 80C, ELSS funds have a lower lock-in period.
-For instance, PPF investments come with 15 years lock-in, or bank fixed deposits have to be locked-in for five years if you wish to receive tax benefits.
-Whereas ELSS has a 3-year lock-in period.
+Compared to other tax-saving investments under Section 80C of the Income Tax Act, ELSS funds have a lower lock-in period.
+Compared to PPF investments that come with a 15 year lock-in period, or FDs that come for a 5-year lock-in period to receive tax benefits, ELSS only have a 3-year lock-in period.

 ELSS is an important tax-saving instrument.
 It is an excellent avenue for investors who wish to pursue long-term wealth creation and avoid tax liability at the same time.